damned-me/damned-me/README.md

 ### Hi there 👋

+I'm damned or dmnd for short.

+⚡ I'm CTF player with the `dcode-us` team (with @LukeGix)

+🌱 I'm studying security of computer systems and networks

+🔭 I'm working with a swedish startup as a security specialist

+✨ Main objectives :
+- Learn how kernel works in details
+- Deepen my pentest / appsec skills
+- Develop my personal landing page

+✍ Languages I've worked with
+- C/C++
+- Python
+- C#
+- Java
+- JavaScript
+- PHP

+💻 Environments I work on
+- Windows 10
+- Linux

 <!--
 **damned-me/damned-me** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.